-Surveys help identify issues, but the best way to ensure quality assurance is to have a tele-partner, who is skilled at telehealth, attend and observe a few telehealth visits per clinician/care team and provide suggestions for improvement following the visit - or plus, minus, delta → What went well?
+Surveys help identify issues, but the best way to ensure quality assurance is to have a tele-partner, who is skilled at telehealth, attend and observe a few telehealth visits per clinician/care team and provide suggestions for improvement following the visit - or plus, minus, delta \rightarrow What went well?
 What did not go well?
 What should/could change?
 Nota bene - This does require a degree of trust.

+Patient Telehealth Satisfaction Questions Possible

+Responses

+Overall, I am satisfied with my telehealth visit.
+Strongly disagree

+(1)

-Patient Telehealth Satisfaction Questions Possible Responses Overall, I am satisfied with my telehealth visit.
-Strongly The process to sign on and begin the telehealth visit was easy. disagree (1) The visit started on time.
-Disagree (2) Agree (3) The clinician's credentials were displayed.
-Strongly agree The clinician and other team members introduced themselves.
-(4) I could see the clinician.
+The process to sign on and begin the telehealth visit was easy.
+Diagram (2)

+The visit started on time.
+Disagree (2)

+The visit started on time.
+Agree (3)

+The clinician's credentials were displayed.

+Strongly agree (4)

+The clinician and other team members introduced themselves.

+I could see the clinician.

+T

 The clinician listened carefully.

 The clinician explained things in a way that was easy to understand.

+and the same and t

 What could have gone better?
 Free text box

+Clinician Satisfaction Questions Possible

+Responses

-Clinician Satisfaction Questions Possible Responses The telehealth visit went smoothly; I had the support I needed for any glitches.
-Strongly disagree (1) The visit started on time.
-Disagree (2) The virtual care team performed well and completed all pre-visit tasks.
-Agree (3) Strongly agree (4) What could have gone better?
+The telehealth visit went smoothly; I had the support I needed for any glitches.
+Strongly

+disagree (1)

+The visit started on time.

+Disagree (2)

+The virtual care team performed well and completed all pre-visit tasks.

+Agree (3)

+Clinician Satisfaction Questions Possible

+Responses

+Strongly

+agree (4)

+What could have gone better?
 Free text box

-Legal and Risk Management
+Legal and Risk Management Considerations

-Considerations